DangerSimulation/AdminUI/README.md

 }
 ```

-We have added 3 steps to our scenario.
+We have added 4 steps to our scenario.
 The first step with the id "Arrival" is the initial step.
 In it's *next* property
 we have two possible following steps.
 Meaning after arriving we have either the option to talk to the first responders
-or investigate the site.
-One step has also an *initiator*.
-In this case it would initiate the conversation with first
-responders.
-If you'd select that step, an event with the name *InformationAboutSituation* would be sent to the
-simulation.
+or we can have a first responder tell the trainee how many are injured.
+We also have a step to switch the weather with.
+This step is always available, thus its *alwaysAvailable* flag is set to true.
+We display an initiator, input, info and
+select step in this example.
+The info step is only an informational step and is not impacting the Simulation.
+All others
+are sending event to Simulation once they are selected. input and select also have additional data with their event.

 The other thing you'd need to do to add a scenario is to add all events to the known event list in the
 [*simulation-events.service.ts*](src/common/service/simulation-events.service.ts).
-That includes all initiator events,
+That includes all initiator, input
-and the name of our scenario with a postfix of "Selected".
-So we need to add "InformAboutSituation" and "
+and select steps, and the name of our scenario with a postfix of "Selected".
+So we need to add "InformAboutSituation", "
+WeatherChange", "InjuredReport" and "
 CarCrashSelected".
 For our example that means adding:

 ```typescript